xavierolivares/xavierolivares.com/README.md

 - SSL Certification with Heroku is $7 a month.
 Looking into Netlify and DigitalOcean
 - Used Redirect from 'react-router' to handle default '/' to '/home'
 - Not sure how to link images in React.
 I'm getting a parsing error
+- react-social-icons is a great tool for bypassing image social media links.
+If I need customization, I will need to look elsewhere. http://jaketrent.github.io/react-social-icons/